Kluvens/Computer-Science/Programming/cpp-programming.md

 This means that both the pointer and the value of the `int` are const, and cannot be modified.

 Overall, a top-level const variable cannot be modified at all, while a bottom-level const variable can be modified indirectly (e.g. through a pointer or reference).

+## Type inference
+In C++, `auto` is a keyword that allows the compiler to automatically determine the type of a variable based on the value assigned to it.
+This is known as type inference.

+Note that the use of `auto` does not mean that the type of the variable is unknown or dynamic at runtime.
+Rather, it simply allows the compiler to determine the type of the variable based on the context in which it is used at compile-time.